pranav270-create/ingest/docs/index.md

 ### Pipeline Stages

-The pipeline processes documents through the following stages:
+There are many types of pipeline stages.
+Each stage is just a function in the `FunctionRegistry`.

 **Ingestion** (`/ingestion`)